aaronpowell/aaronpowell.github.io/src/documents/posts/2012-09-21-a-simple-git-server-on-windows.md

---- cson
+---
   title: "Running a simple git server on Windows"
   metaTitle: "Running a simple git server on Windows"
   description: "How to setup a basic git server for Windows"
   revised: "2012-09-21"
   date: "2012-09-21"
-tags: ["git"]
+  tags:
+    - "git"
   migrated: "true"
-urls: ["/a-simple-git-server-on-windows"]
+  urls:
+    - "/a-simple-git-server-on-windows"
-summary: """
+  summary: ""

-"""
 ---
 While [Mercurial][1] still hold a special place in my heart it can't be denied that [Git][2] has well and truly won the war.
 Because of this I've been using it more extensively in the projects that I work on.